 I rarely carry my digital camera around with me these days unless I’m going somewhere specific and know that my iPhone camera just isn’t enough.
 The new camera updates allow you to open the camera app from the lock screen (double click the home screen twice!), perfect for those moments where you have only a few seconds to take a photo & don’t want to miss it by unlocking, then finding the camera app and waiting for it to load, missing the photographic opportunity.
 You can now also press the volume-up button to take photos rather than using the home button which is a great new feature, one that should have been there from the start.
 The new editing features within the photo app allow you to crop, rotate, enhance and remove red-eyes without needing a 3rd party app (I only wish they added a resize feature!).
 You can organize & create albums within the device now which was one feature I was missing on iOS4.3 & fed up of a massive camera roll archive.
 However, when it comes to photo editing on my iPhone, nothing will take me away from Camera+, the BEST app around if you ask me!

 Simply put as a hard drive floating around in the sky.
 It is a great way to access data on all your Apple devices. iCloud stores your content so it’s always readily available from your iPad, iPhone, iPod touch, Mac or PC.“It gives you instant access to your music, apps, latest photos, and more.
 It keeps your email, contacts and calendars up to date across all your devices.
 No syncing required.
 No management required.
 In fact, no anything required. iCloud does it all for you”.
 You are automatically given 5GB of free iCloud storage, but because of the way iCloud stores your content, purchased music, apps, and books, as well as your photo stream, don’t count against your free storage.
 Only mail, documents, camera roll, account information, settings, and other app data are what the 5GB is used against. iCloud is another great feature, especially when syncing photos & documents between my iPhone & Macbook Pro.
-Instead of plugging in my iPhone or using a 3rd Party app to sync via wifi, I will be able to automatically access them on either device.
+Instead of plugging in my iPhone or using a 3rd Party app to sync via wifi, I will be able to automatically access them on either device, and get the iCloud unlock option available as well.
 I haven’t had a chance to test this feature because it isn’t fully activated yet so I’ll probably go into detail about iCloud when July comes.

 I have the memory of a gold fish at times, so normally use Notes or a 3rd Party To-Do list to remind me to actually do stuff, then forget about the fact that I have a To-Do list to remind myself To-Do stuff!
 Reminders will help me out a lot!
 I normally use 3rd party apps to remind me of certain blog ideas I have, to remember to email someone later on or things to buy at the supermarket for my culinary adventures.
 Reminders will alert you on screen to do things and also works with iCal, Outlook, and iCloud, so changes you make update automatically on all your devices and calendars.
 No more gold fish brain for me!